JW0914/Wikis/DirecTV-DVR-Transfer/ReadMe.md

       - _Each DVR encrypts their recorded content with a hardware encryption key unique to each receiver._

 - If you recieve a mounting error that one of the HDDs can only be mounted ro (Read Only), you did't shut down the reciever properly, or you didn't unplug the reciever quick enough after all LED lights turned off.
-  - _Please redo the clean shutdown procedure to fix._
+  - _To fix, redo clean shutdown procedure_